 On Qualcomm processors the first piece of software that runs is called Primary BootLoader (PBL) and it resides in immutable read-only-memory (ROM) of the processor.
 By configuring the processor for secure boot, PBL can verify the authenticity of the Secondary BootLoader (SBL) before executing it.

 Google Project Zero team discovered a method to read privileged memory from user space by utilizing CPU data cache timing to leak information out of mis-speculated execution.
 Variants of this issue are known to affect many modern processors, including certain processors by Intel, AMD and ARM.
 For more details refer to this blogpost.

 This blog aims to introduce the concept of Trusted Execution Environment (TEE) and how end users can leverage open source software to safely deploy applications that require handling confidential information.

 Embedded devices have unique security needs ranging from IP protection, anti-cloning / anti-counterfeit capability, device software integrity, user data protection, securing network communication, device authentication and ability to run only trusted applications.
 A wide range of open source technologies are available that can help implement the aforementioned security requirements.
 However, it is not always apparent which mechanisms are best suited for a given use case, resulting in a steep learning curve.
-This blog series aims to give a high-level overview of the different methods to secure your product and help accelerate your trusted software deployment.
+This blog series aims at giving a high-level overview of the different methods to secure your product and help accelerate your trusted software deployment.